mshafeeqkn/ssl-decrypter/README.md

 # ssl-decrypter
-Used to decrypt the SSL pcaps
+Used to decrypt the SSL pcaps with the help of openssl and libpcap